Care and treatments for people with kidney failure

 The need for more research

 There is unexplained variation between different treatment centres in the proportion of patients receiving different types of treatment for kidney failure.
-Understanding the causes of this variation could help policy-makers and others ensure that each and every patient gets offered the treatment that best suits their own needs.

 "I had the transplant in summer 2014, just a month before my fifteenth birthday, and began to get better."